 - Service Discovery & Registration: This component allows registration of any service (web service/microservice) with it so that any client using discovery functionality of this component can determine the location of a service instance to which it wants to send requests.
 So in short, a service registry & discovery implements a database of services, their instances, and their locations.
 Service instances get registered with the service registry on startup and deregistered on shutdown.
 A client of the service, query the service registry, which discovers the available instances of a service.
-A service registry might also invoke a service instance's health check API to verify that it is able to handle requests. - Entity Manager: This component handles all entity related CRUD operations with the help of other components of the Scorpio Broker. - LD Context Resolver: This component is responsible for expanding the NGSI-LD document based on the JSON-LD @context for further processing by the other components of the Scorpio Broker. - Subscription & Notification Manager: This component is responsible for handling CRUD operations related to entities and/or csource subscription & notification. - Query Manager: This component handles simple or complex queries (e.g. geo-query) to the Scorpio Broker. - Context Registry Manager: This component is responsible for providing interfaces for CRUD operations of csource registration/query/ subscription. - Health Check & Monitoring: This component is responsible for monitoring the health of running services & infrastructure. - Message Bus Handler: Every module of the Scorpio Broker may need to communicate with the bus for the inter-module exchange of messages.
-This interface is provided by the message bus handler. - Context Registry Connector: Scorpio Broker needs to communicate to the context registry in order to know about the registered context sources (brokers/providers) and the type of data model they support.
-The context registry connector allows the message broker mechanism to connect to the context registry that may be running locally or remotely in federated mode. - Context Registry: This is the component which is responsible for saving the registration of the context sources/producers.
+A service registry might also invoke a service instance's health check API to verify that it is able to handle requests. - Entity Manager: This component handles all entity related CRUD operations with the help of other components of the Scorpio Broker. - LD Context Resolver: This component is responsible for expanding the NGSI-LD document based on the JSON-LD @context for further processing by the other components of the Scorpio Broker. - Subscription & Notification Manager: This component is responsible for handling CRUD operations related to entities and/or csource subscription & notification. - Query Manager: This component handles simple or complex queries (e.g. geo-query) to the Scorpio Broker. - Storage Manager: This component is responsible for fetching data from the message broker and then transforming them into relevant schema format in order to persist in DB tables.
+Additionally, this manager also provides interfaces for complex queries to the DB e.g. Geo query or cross-domain entity context relationship queries. - Context Registry Manager: This component is responsible for providing interfaces for CRUD operations of csource registration/query/ subscription. - Health Check & Monitoring: This component is responsible for monitoring the health of running services & infrastructure. - Message Bus Handler: Every module of the Scorpio Broker may need to communicate with the bus for the inter-module exchange of messages.
+This interface is provided by the message bus handler. - Storage Connectors: The Scorpio Broker needs to store certain information in different DB formats.
+So storage connectors (using any type of message broker methodology) provide the way to connect to those storage systems (which may be present locally or remotely).
+For example, the entity information could be stored in/streamed to a different types of storage systems e.g. MySQL, PostgreSQL, Bigdata, etc. These connectors could also be implemented for storage resiliency purposes. - Context Registry Connector: Scorpio Broker needs to communicate to the context registry in order to know about the registered context sources (brokers/providers) and the type of data model they support.
+The context registry connector allows the message broker mechanism to connect to the context registry that may be running locally or remotely in federated mode. - Storage: This is the actual storage (e.g. Postgres/Postgis) where data is persisted. - Context Registry: This is the component which is responsible for saving the registration of the context sources/producers.